m3x1m0m/UppSense/README.md

 A transimpedance amplifier is used to convert light into a voltage.
 With a second stage this voltage is amplified.
 Both outputs are available for the ADC.

-On the digital board there is besides an ESP8266, an ADC, an DAC and a temperature sensor.
+On the digital board there is besides an ESP8266, an ADC, a DAC and a temperature sensor.
 The DAC is needed to steer the LED driver circuit, that excites the sample.